N/NE HOMEOWNERSHIP APPLICATION FOR PREFERENCE:

 N/NE Preference Waitlist, PO Box 28289, Portland, OR 97228

 What is the N/NE Preference Policy?

-The history of urban renewal and other actions by City government in North and Northeast Portland have marginalized and displaced many longtime residents of that community.
-The Portland Housing Bureau (PHB) developed the N/NE Preference Policy as a tool to begin addressing the harmful impacts of this legacy by prioritizing families and individuals with generational ties to N/NE Portland for new affordable housing opportunities in the area.
-The policy identifies areas within N/NE Portland that were subject to high levels of urban renewal, and gives preference to housing applications from current or former residents of those areas, and their descendants.
-View maps of these areas here.
+Recognizing that past City actions have marginalized and displaced many longtime residents of North and Northeast Portland, the Portland Housing Bureau (PHB) developed the Affordable Housing Preference Policy as a tool to prioritize impacted households for PHB housing opportunities in the area.
+The Preference Policy aims to address the ongoing impact of this legacy by giving priority to households with generational ties to N/NE Portland—i.e.: current and former residents of specific areas that were subject to high levels of urban renewal, and their descendants.
+View maps of these areas online at www.portlandoregon.gov/PHB/Preference.
 Note: The Preference Policy determines the order of applicants on waiting lists for housing, not their eligibility for housing programs.